-The main potential air quality impact once the proposed development is operational is considered to be emissions from the proposed flare and generator engines.
+The main potential air quality impact once the proposed development is operational is considered to be emissions from the proposed flare and the generator engine.
 An assessment of operational impacts has been undertaken using AERMOD, an advanced atmospheric dispersion model developed for regulatory purposes, with the use of meteorological data measured between 2014 and 2018 at the Gatwick airport weather station.
 Concentrations of key air pollutants (NO_x, NO2 PM10, PM{2.5} and CO) have been predicted at discrete receptor locations.

+Concentrations higher than the short-term NO_2 air quality objective were predicted at locations near the site boundary, however, no fixed habitation and exposure is expected at these locations.
+Hence these are not considered as exceedances.
 The highest predicted impacts at the modelled off-site discrete receptor locations in any of the five meteorological years have been reported and compared to the relevant AQS objectives.
 There were no predicted exceedances of any of the AQS objectives for human or ecological at the modelled discrete receptor locations in any of the modelled meteorological years.
+The proposed development was also assessed as having a minimal impact at nearby sites designated for their ecological importance, with regards to nitrogen and acid deposition.